fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 - If there's signage content available to play in a room (i.e., cached content) despite an error, signage mode continues to activate per the activation timer.
 Any applicable alerts will still be provided on the Teams Rooms Pro Management portal and/or the third party content management system.

 > [!NOTE]
-> The digital signage health signal is not available for rooms with a web URL (custom option) signage source.
+> The digital signage health signal isn't available for rooms with a web URL (custom option) signage source.

 ### Help and support